MyEtherWallet/knowledge-base/source/_posts/en/getting-started/how-to-access-your-wallet.md

+## __MEW CX__
+MEW CX is MyEtherWallet's offical Web3 Chrome Extension wallet.
+It offers all the functionality of the web-version of MEW in the convenience of an toolbar extension.
+It also hosts the ability to interact with web-based Dapps, such as CryptoKitties.

+## __To connect MEW with MEW CX__

+**Step 1.** Install the MEW CX wallet via our Chrome Extension.

+**Step 2.** Open the extension and select 'Add Wallet' to create a new wallet or add an existing one.

+**Step 2.** Once you've saved a wallet, head to the MEW website.
+On the front page, select 'Access My Wallet'.

+**Step 3.** Select the 'Web3' option to connect.

+**Step 4.** Read and accept the ‘Terms and Conditions’, then select ‘Access My Wallet’.

+**Step 5.** Confirm which wallet you'd like to connect with in the MEW CX pop-up window, or select 'Burner Account' for a temporary wallet.

+**Step 6.** You're done!

 ## __MetaMask__
 This is a Chrome Extension that allows the creation of an ethereum-based wallet that keeps one’s private key encrypted within the extension itself.
 It also generates a 12-word mnemonic phrase for recovery purposes.
 MetaMask allows users to name their separate wallets, see funds within the extension, and offers the option to import the private key information of a previously created wallet, if desired.